sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is an infrastructure designed for omnichain asset exchange.
-At its core lies SIDE, a blockchain based on the Cosmos-SDK and CometBFT.
-It is designed as a chain abstraction layer and employs a hybrid methodology that combines IBC and TSS.
-This enables interoperability across all chains, including non-smart contract chains such as Bitcoin.
+Side Protocol is a modular infrastructure designed for omnichain and full-stack asset exchange.
+At its core lies SIDE, a Cosmos app-chain crafted to function as a chain abstraction layer, enabling seamless interoperability for asset exchange across all chains.